Joel McCormack: P-machine design

 or transfer the contents of a register while at the same time reading new data into the ALU.

-Resultingly, many of the simpler p-code operations only took one or two microinstructions;
+As a result, many of the simpler p-code operations only took one or two microinstructions;

 some operations were constructed with tight, single-microword loops.

 Two bits per clock selected one of four cycle times for each instruction:

 130, 150, or 175 nanoseconds, which generated with a delay line.
 Faster parts from AMD would have also allowed for a 98 ns cycle time, but there was no correspondingly faster branch control unit.
 A separate prefetch/instruction formatting unit also used delay lines to generate asynchronous timing signals.
 This unit had a 32-bit buffer and could decode the next data in multiple formats: signed byte; unsigned byte; word; and compressed "big" format, which encoded small numbers in 0..127 in a single byte, and larger numbers within 128..32767 in two.

 An on-board stack of 1024, 16-bit words held temporary values—scalars as well as sets.
 The stack addresses ran downwards, with the stack pointer decrementing before a write and incrementing after a read.
 A register in the AMD 2901's internal file held the top-of-stack value so as to accelerate simple operations.
 Integer addition took only a single instruction cycle;

 since one operand was always in the register file, only one fetch from stack memory was needed.

 Each wide control word could either hold the address of the next microinstruction or it could control the next p-machine instruction to be fetched.
 Thus, the microsequencer could jump almost arbitrarily the control code.
 The first 256 microinstructions in memory corresponded to p-machine instructions, so the microassembler would place the first control word in its corresponding location.
 P-code instructions that took multiple multiple microinstructions to execute could not start with a branch, (as this field is already used to jump to the rest of the microprogram for the instruction).